asifr/autostore/README.md

 # AutoStore - File Storage Made Simple

-AutoStore provides a dictionary-like interface for reading and writing files.
+AutoStore provides a dictionary-like interface for reading and writing files with caching and different storage backends.

-AutoStore eliminates the cognitive overhead of managing different file formats, letting you focus on your data and analysis rather than the mechanics of file I/O. It automatically handles file format detection, type inference, and provides a clean, intuitive API for data persistence.
+AutoStore eliminates the cognitive overhead of managing different file formats, letting you focus on your data and analysis rather than the mechanics of file I/O. It automatically handles file format detection, type inference, upload/download operations, and provides a clean, intuitive API for data persistence across local and cloud storage.

 ## Why Use AutoStore?

--   Simplicity: Store and retrieve data with dictionary syntax.
+-   **Simplicity**: Store and retrieve data with dictionary syntax.
 No need to remember APIs for different file formats.
+-   **Caching**: Caching system with configurable expiration reduces redundant downloads, especially for cloud storage.
+-   **Multiple Storage Backends**: Seamlessly work with local files, S3, and other cloud storage services.
--   Type Detection: Automatically infers the best file format based on the data type.
+-   **Type Detection**: Automatically infers the best file format based on the data type.
--   Multiple Data Types: Built-in support for Polars DataFrames, JSON, CSV, images, PyTorch models, NumPy arrays, and more.
+-   **Multiple Data Types**: Built-in support for Polars DataFrames, JSON, CSV, images, PyTorch models, NumPy arrays, and more.
--   Extensible Architecture: Pluggable handler system for new data types without modifying core code.
+-   **Extensible Architecture**: Pluggable handler system for new data types and storage backends.
--   Flexible File Management: Works with nested directories, supports pattern matching, and automatic file discovery.
--   Built-in Archiving: Create and extract zip archives.
+-   **Performance Optimized**: Upload/download operations with efficient handling of large files.
+-   **Type-Safe Configuration**: Dataclass-based configuration with IDE support and validation.

 ## Getting Started